 In any way, Untersberg’s geography and legends are truly mysterious.

-Things to Do in Mt Untersberg
+Things to Do in Mysterious Mt Untersberg

-- As a traveler, Untersberg peak serves as a stage to devour the dramatic views of the snow-capped hills.
+- As a traveller, Untersberg peak serves as a stage to devour the dramatic views of the snow-capped hills.
 Apart from this, you can also enjoy the panoramic view of Salzburg.
 A number of important peaks are visible from this highest peak of Austrian region.

-- The snowy peaks in the summers lure most travelers up there.
+- The snowy peaks in the summers lure most travellers up there.
 If you are truly adventurous, you can also hike up to the Schellenberger snow cave which is 2 hours long hike from the top station.

 - For those who are in hurry can just walk around different viewpoints or have a meal with a view.